 - Europe is ranked as the second producer of almond nuts, according to Statista, ranking second after the US.

-- Spain and Italy are the leading producers of almond oil within the EU, with Italy producing about 12,800,000 metrics tones of the nuts in 2018.
-Spain on the flipside produced 71,622,000 metrics tones during the same period.
+- Spain and Italy are the leading producers of almond oil within the EU, with Italy producing about 12,800,000 metric tons of the nuts in 2018.
+Spain on the flipside produced 71,622,000 metric tons during the same period.
 This is according to the Global Agricultural Information Network.

 - Morocco, Greece, Tunisia, and Portugal are also among the top producers of almond nuts, as per data sourced from FAO.

-- 80 percent of the global almond production is produced by California, with the United States producing 10,341,000 metrics tones in 2018/2019 financial year.
-This is produced within an area occupying about 1% of total land within Colorado.
+- 80 per cent of the global almond production is produced by California, with the United States producing 10,341,000 metric tons in the 2018/2019 financial year.
+This is produced within an area occupying about 1% of the total land within Colorado.

-- Almond nuts are grown in monoculture, just like other commercial crops such as avocadoes, palm-oil, and coffee.
+- Almond nuts are grown in monoculture, just like other commercial crops such as avocadoes, palm oil, and coffee.
 This practice is intended to make the crop more profitable.
 It facilitates the intensive production of the crop that can cater for many people.
-Unfortunately, monoculture has some negative implications, including soil depletion, low resistance to plagues, and others.
+Unfortunately, the monoculture has some negative implications, including soil depletion, low resistance to plagues, and others.

 - The average American consumes 2 pounds of almonds every year, according to the Guardian.
 It is also reported that almond sales increased by 250% between the year 2013 and 2018.
 The demand has been rising since then and it is expected to continue on its upward trajectory until 2023 and beyond.